billwheatley/provision-desktop/README.md

 # provision-desktop Ansible playbooks

 What I use to Provision my personal Desktops with Ansible.
-The goal is to create a playbooks (and related roles in other repos) to quickly provision: dnf/fedora and ubuntu/apt based systems for my desktop general usage.
+The goal is to create a playbooks (and related roles in other repos) to quickly provision: fedora and PopOS systems for my desktop general usage.
 This is not meant to be a highly generic set of playbooks that should work on anyone's hardware and OS, its more for me and for others to get a starting place on their fork.

 ## Current State

-* dnf/fedora is tested and target to Fedora 33 KDE Spin, from fresh install (Currently [Issue #22](https://github.com/billwheatley/provision-desktop/issues/22) exists with work arounds)
+* fedora playbooks and roles are tested and target to Fedora 33 KDE Spin (Currently [Issue #22](https://github.com/billwheatley/provision-desktop/issues/22) exists with work arounds)
-* apt is tested and target to Pop 20.04 LTS, from fresh install
+* Pop is tested and target to Pop 20.04 LTS

 ### Local execution